-All motor vehicles, including motorcycles, must have a valid and current University parking permit to park on campus at any time.
-A permit authorizes the vehicle to be parked on University property in accordance with these regulations, but it does not guarantee a specific parking place.
+Parking permits at Eastern New Mexico University are free, making it easy to comply the University's requirement for all motor vehicles, including motorcycles, to have a valid and current University parking permit on campus.
+A permit authorizes the vehicle to be parked on University property, but it does not guarantee specific parking places.
 Students, faculty and staff may obtain parking permits in person at the ENMU Police Department (ENMUPD).
-There is no charge for a parking permit.

 Applications can be downloaded from the website, printed out and submitted during regular business hours at the ENMUPD.
 No permits are mailed in order to ensure the accuracy of information.
 Vehicle information and limited personal information is required to obtain a permit.

-The permits are self-adhesive and are properly displayed when affixed with the provided adhesive to the rear window of the vehicle in the lower left corner (driver's side).
-Expired parking permits must be removed prior to the new permit being placed on a vehicle (see diagram for proper placement).
+The permits are self-adhesive and are not properly displayed unless affixed with the provided adhesive to the lower left (driver's side) corner of the rear window.
+Expired parking permits must be removed prior to the new permit being placed on a vehicle.
 Alternative placement for vehicles with convertible tops is on the left corner of the vehicle rear bumper.
 This alternative placement also applies to all vehicles on which that the sticker cannot be properly placed.
 There are no other exceptions.

-Visitor and special parking permits shall be issued by the ENMU Police Department at no charge.
-Such permits shall not be issued to persons who are students, faculty or staff or who are otherwise receiving compensation for their work on campus.
-Visitor permits and special permits shall be limited to the place(s), dates and times written on the permit.
+Visitor and special parking permits are issued by the ENMU Police Department at no charge.
+Visitors and special parking permits are issued to anyone who is not a student, faculty or staff or are otherwise receiving compensation for their work on campus.
+Visitor permits and special permits are limited to the place(s), dates and times written on the permit.
 Visitor permits and special permits may be obtained at the ENMUPD.

-A temporary permit may be obtained at the ENMUPD at no charge to persons who have temporary business on campus but are not regularly associated with the University.
-Temporary permits shall specify date and time limits for validation on the permit.
-Individuals who would utilize temporary permits are those persons contracted by the University to perform construction maintenance, or utility work for a limited time, and who are not considered regular employees.
+A temporary permit may be obtained at the ENMUPD at no charge for temporary business on campus.
+Temporary permits shall specify date and time limits for the permit.
+Examples of individuals who might use a temporary permit are: people contracted by the University to perform construction maintenance or utility work for a limited time, and are not considered regular employees.

 Where to Park

-- General use: All University parking lots shall be generally open for parking to students, faculty and staff displaying valid and current University parking permits on their vehicle(s).
+- General use: All University parking lots are open for parking to students, faculty and staff displaying valid and current University parking permits on their vehicle(s).
 Parking lots may be closed for a limited time by law enforcement and/or University officials for general maintenance, construction, and/or special event purposes.